azdavis/azdavis.net/posts/en/limitations-opportunity.md

 The converse property is that of completeness: if a program has no type errors, then the typechecker reports none.

-Gödel's first incompleteness theorem states that once a formal system is expressive enough, it cannot be both sound and complete.
+[Gödel's first incompleteness theorem][godel-first] states that once a formal system is expressive enough, it cannot be both sound and complete.

 Thus, because we often desire type systems to be both sound, and as expressive as possible, it is often not possible for a type system to be complete.

-This means that there will almost always be programs that "should" be well-typed, but for which the typechecker will report an error.
+This means that there will almost always be programs that ought to be well-typed, but for which the typechecker will report an error.

 ### Opportunity: No runtime type checks